 During its first years, Rubicon TV produced both light entertainment and more serious, informative programmes.
 As a key strategy, however, Rubicon TV was responsible for adopting and translating a range of commercial and entertaining genres and formats—mainly from the United States—to the Norwegian market.
 For example, Rubicon TV produced the first Norwegian soap opera, Familiesagaen de Syv Søstre (The Seven Sisters, 1996–2000).
 The show followed the classic soap opera ensemble of mixed families and characters, including an immigrant, an upper-class and middle-class presence, a homosexual, and a ‘sexy lady’.
 Rubicon TV’s first leader, Wallace, initiated the series, and because of the lack of soap opera experience among Norwegian producers, he hired two Swedes (Peter Emanuel Falck and Christian Wikander) with experience producing the popular Swedish soap opera Rederiet (The Shipping Company, 1992–2002).
 The Norwegian soap opera became instantly popular, presenting intriguing issues such as love, infidelity, unemployment, racism and homophobia and featuring talented and well-known Norwegian actors in leading roles (see picture 1).
 Rubicon TV was also responsible for producing Norwegian versions of other popular commercial television genres, including one of the first popular talk shows in Norway, På tide (About Time, 1992–94),25 the Lonely Planet–inspired travel show S&S (2000–2001)26 and the crime series Fox Grønland (2001–2003).

 Video 1.
 Familiesagaen De Syv Søstre, Episode 1.
-Please visit the online version of the article to watch this video.

 To summarise, Rubicon TV was established in the wake of the arrival of private and commercial television in Norway and therefore looked to Hollywood to answer the interests of its main commissioner at the time, the newly established commercial public service channel TV 2, and the two Norwegian-speaking commercial channels, TV 3 and TVNorge.
 These three television channels all had the ambition of providing Norwegian television viewers with more diversity in terms of programming, and hoping to earn their income from advertising.
 As such, Rubicon TV became important in bringing ‘the American way of producing television’ to Norway and over time making it ‘the Norwegian way of producing television’ as well.
 Rubicon TV’s first two leaders were both proponents of a new understanding of television as mainly a light entertainment medium, which broke radically from the public-service ethos.
 However, as illustrated by the Nordli-Manthiesen’s negative reaction to Big Brother, there were limits to how far he was prepared to deviate from the public service ideals.
 His protest did not impress TVNorge, which had realized that stretching moral boundaries could increase audience ratings.
 As the next key moment will illustrate, Rubicon TV - being dependent on the goodwill of the channels - was in no position to refuse their propositions in the long run.